West Nile Virus Prevention

 Q. What can I do to reduce my risk of becoming infected with West Nile virus?

-A. Here are preventive measures that you and your family can take:
+A. Preventive measures that you and your family can take:

 Protect yourself from mosquito bites: